julioalucero/api-ror-example/README.md

 ## To install and use it

-Copy the example files in config/. folder:
+Copy the example files in config/. folder and complete it with real data:

     mv config/database.yml.example config/database.yml
+    mv config/omniauth.yml.example config/omniauth.yml

 Then run